August Engelhardt: Rise and fall of the coconut cult

 Although he had brought 1200 books with him, Engelhardt felt isolated and wanted a community of like-minded people, an "Order of the sun", for which he wrote promotional literature published in Europe.
 His inheritance allowed him to support passage for his followers.
 In 1903, the first newcomers arrived on the island, including nature writer August von Bethmann-Alsleben (born 21 April 1864), from Heligoland, with whom Engelhardt wrote his main book The Carefree Future (1898).
 According to the New Zealand Herald: "The long-haired, naked vegetarians, thought to number no more than 30, were a stark contrast to Kaiser Wilhelm's rigid turn-of-the-century Germany – and modern-day perceptions of German colonisers in the Pacific as military men, traders or administrators."
 In June 1905, Heinrich Conrad joined Engelhardt, but returned to Germany in October.
 Wilhelm Heine joined the colony in November 1905, but died two months later.

 With Bethmann, Engelhardt continued his promotional work.
 Bethmann wrote enthusiastic accounts of life on Kabakon, which were published in Germany.
 Bethmann later started to have doubts about the nudist living on Kabakon.
-He told a German civil servant of the government, that by June 1906 he would leave on the next available steamer for Germany, but died, possibly of malaria, in September 1906.
+He told a German civil servant of the government that, by June 1906, he would leave on the next available steamer for Germany; however, he died (possibly of malaria) in September 1906.
 There seems to have been a quarrel between Engelhardt and Bethmann, probably about Bethmann's wife, Anna Schwab.
 Bethmann married her after her arrival in mid-1906, and she encouraged him to eat tropical fruits rather than just coconuts.
 Engelhardt believed the fruits were the catalyst for his demise.
 Schwab returned to Germany two months later, to criticise the cult.
 As a result, the governor of the island ordered a halt to new immigrants.
 Engelhardt was again alone on the island.

 New members

 Engelhardt's cult was restarted with the coming of Heinrich Eukens and Max Lützow.
 Eukens was a 24-year-old vegetarian, originally from Heligoland, and then a student in Bavaria.
 Lützow was a conductor, violinist and pianist with the well-known Lützow Orchestra of Berlin; in glowing letters to Germany he talked about Kabakon and published a letter in the most-read vegetarian magazine in Germany.
 Other newcomers arrived until the community reached its peak of up to 30 members.
 However, disillusion quickly set in, with the members experiencing disease and accidents.
 Six weeks after his arrival, Eukens had died, after developing a cold then a fever, although the cause of death was undetermined.
 Lützow became seriously ill after being stranded for two days in a boat during a storm.
-After returning to the island, he wanted to visit the hospital in Herbertshöhe, once he could reach the island Lamassa, but had succumbed to the effects of the storm.
+After returning to the island, he wanted to visit the hospital in Herbertshöhe once he could reach the island Lamassa, but died from complications instead.
 Other members later left, so that the nudist community was near its end.